Lingesh2311/Python-Basics/Machine Learning Algorithms/DecisionTreesAndRandomForests/README.md

 ### Simple Decision Tree
 During the alternating axis splits.
 The tree will iteratively split the data along one or the other axis according to some quantitative criterion, and assign the label based on the majority votes on that region.

+The nodes are represented by questions and the corresponding edges are marked by the answers.
+This results in a child node and the question that follows depends on the answers of the previous branch.

+There can be questions based on continuous, discrete and boolean features.
+There can be more than binary answer generating question but it can always be upscaled to a binary answer question.

 This is done using the `sklearn.tree.DecisionTreeClassifier` estimator.

 ### Decision Tree and Overfitting